It’s time to stock up

 Back in the day, the term ‘stock photo’ would be all it takes to make any marketer cringe.
 However, that’s simply no longer the case.
 The quantity and quality of images has increased so much in recent years that you have to go out of your way now to find the bad ones.

-But before you start pulling a photo off the internet and using it in your next post, we have some useful tips for you to read over that will make your imagery stand out.
+But before you start pulling a photo off the internet and using it in your next post, we have some valuable tips to read that will make your imagery stand out.

-- Stock photos are cheap (and by cheap, we mean free!)
+- They’re cheap (and by cheap, we mean free!)

-- High-quality stock photos enhance your brand and can create beautiful content.
+- They can enhance your brand and can create beautiful content.

 - Ease of access (you can find just about any photo you’re looking for in seconds).